epomatti/azure-customvision-classification/README.md

 <img src="docs/resource.png"/>

-You may also get these values from Azure Portal.
+You may also get these values from the Azure Portal.

 Now add the values to the `.env` file: